nhantruong1298/nhantruong1298.github.io/index.md

 ## 👨 About me

-I am Nhan Truong, a Flutter mobile developer with over three years of experience.
+I am Nhan Truong, a mobile developer with over three years of experience.
 My responsibilities have included:
 - Crafting user interfaces that adhere to design specifications.
 - Seamlessly integrating various APIs.
 - Developing and deploying products on app stores.

 My driving force is a deep passion for creating software, motivating me to strive for excellence daily.
 I am seeking new opportunities where I can face more challenges to enhance my skills further and unlock my full potential.

-## 🛠 Highlight Skills
+## 🛠 Technical Skills

-I have experience creating mobile applications in the financial, educational, and management genres, proficient in using Git for source control.
-Besides that, I am a responsible and punctual worker, and I can work well in a group or on my own.
+- Programming Languages:
+  - Flutter
+- Others:
+  - Familiarity with MVP architecture.
+  - Good understanding of OOP methodologies.
+  - Git, Figma.

 ## 🔧 Soft Skills